charles0830/chess-mashup/README.md

 ## Development Setup

-This project is built with [ThreeJS], which is a JavaScript library for 3D graphics.
+This project is built with [ThreeJS], a popular JavaScript library for 3D graphics.

 - Install Git if you don't already have it.
 - [Clone the repo.][git clone]
 - Install [Node.js][] if you don't have it, then open up a command prompt / terminal in the project directory.
 - Install project dependencies with `npm install`
-- `npm start` will start a web server which will watch for changes to the source files and automatically rebuild the project.
+- `npm start` will start a web server which will watch for changes to the source files and automatically reload the page.

 [Problem Sleuth]: https://www.homestuck.com/problem-sleuth/1
 [ThreeJS]: https://threejs.org/